ArunaNuwantha/junk_fury/README.md

 ## Feedback

 We'd love to hear your feedback on Junk Fury!
-Feel free to [open an issue](https://github.com/arunanuwantha/junk-fury/issues) if you encounter any bugs or have suggestions for improvements.
+Feel free to [open an issue](https://github.com/arunanuwantha/junk_fury/issues) if you encounter any bugs or have suggestions for improvements.

-## License

-Junk Fury is licensed under the [MIT License](LICENSE).